sudu87/Microbial-ecology-of-the-transplanted-human-lung/Das_et_al_2020_analysis_pipeline_2.md

 **Optimization of splits per try (mtry)**

-The first step was to make a grid search for optimizing mtry i.e. number of variable is randomly collected to be sampled at each split time.
-For this we created a control function for training with 10 folds and keep 3 folds for training.
-Search method used was grid.
+The first step was to make a grid search for optimizing mtry i.e. splits per try, which is basically the number of variables randomly selected gene predictors to be sampled at each iteration.
+For this we created a control function with search method 'grid' that performs 10 folds cross-validation and repeats the step 3 times.

 ```{r}
 control <- trainControl(method='repeatedcv',